Skip to main content

 Coalition internationale des villes inclusives et durables – ICCAR

-1. Greater Vigilance Against Racism
+1. Greater Vigilance concerning Racism

 To set up a monitoring, vigilance and solidarity network against racism at city level.

-• To establish a mechanism for consultation with the various social actors (young people, artists, NGOs, community leaders, the police, the judiciary, etc.) in order to take regular stock of the situation as regards racism and discrimination.
+• To establish a mechanism for consultation with the various social actors (young people, artists, NGOs, community leaders, the police, the judiciary, etc.) in order to take regular stock of the situation as regards racism and discrimination,

 Resources